 The James River plantations are a great way to get a taste of early life in Colonial America (for both the rich and slaves alike) without the crowds of Colonial Williamsburg, Jamestown or Yorktown.

-A James River plantation tour is the perfect addition to your Virginia Beach family vacation getaway.
+A tour of these elaborate, historic mansions -- such as Shirley, Westover, Berkeley, Edgewood, and Tuckahoe -- is the perfect addition to your Virginia Beach family vacation getaway.
 It's a great way to have family fun and learn something about Colonial America too!

 Just an hour or so from Virginia Beach, you'll drive up (or down) Highway 5-- a long, windy drive down a lovely, lonely stretch of road.
 You'll see remnants of Virginia's colonial and Civil War past by touring massive estates still open to the public.

 These huge old estates--called the James River Plantations because they overlook the James River--include Shirley, Berkeley, Westover, Evelynton, Edgewood, Piney Grove, Carter's Grove, and Sherwood Forest.

 Our family favorite is definitely Shirley, so I've written a detailed review below (including what you can see for free!
 Here's an overview of all the plantations, including admission facts and hours.

 But beware: The road the James River Plantations are located on is pretty (especially during the fall foliage season), but lonely and remote--not close enough to pop by Colonial Williamsburg for gas or something to eat.
 So plan ahead and gas up ahead of time so you can go from mansion to mansion.

 Want to spend the night in a James

 River Plantation?
 You can!
 If you'd like to do more than just tour the mansions, here are three plantations that operate as bed and breakfast inns.

 The last time we were there we turned off Highway 5 (the main artery to the James River Plantations)and were shocked to see...